 How do I get a copy of my credit report?

 Some credit reports are free while other firms charge a fee for credit report access.
 The government’s site AnnualCreditReport.com gives all citizens free access to one credit report from each credit bureau annually.

 - One-time report: Many credit monitoring companies offer one free credit report every year to consumers.
 There is typically a fee for more frequent credit report access.

 - Credit card required: Some, although not all, credit report companies require a credit card number for the free trial and will charge a one-time or monthly fee for their credit services when the free trial period is over.

-- Recurring charges: Some credit report sites offer additional credit-related programs and services for a recurring monthly fee.
+- Recurring charges: Some credit report sites offer credit monitoring and additional credit-related programs and services for a recurring monthly fee.